kbase/workspace_deluxe/docsource/shockintegration.rst

 .. _shockintegration:

-Shock integration with the Workspace Service
+Shock integration with the workspace service
 ============================================

 Overview